Burgundy Private Wine Tour

 • Chauffeured Mercedes

-After an entertaining and insightful tasting, relax at your hotel or go for a walk through beautiful Beaune.
-Enclosed by a 13th-century wall, Vieux Beaune is a visual treat, with quaint narrow streets, timber façades and effortlessly charming bakeries, wine bars, and pâtisseries.
-Your welcome dinner tonight is at the Michelin starred Le Benaton.
-Savor creative cuisine and local wines in their pretty stone dining room, or in the Italian style garden courtyard weather permitting.
+After an entertaining and insightful tasting, relax at your hotel or walk through the beautiful Beaune.
+Enclosed by a 13th-century wall, Vieux Beaune is a visual treat, with quaint narrow streets, timber façades, and effortlessly charming bakeries, wine bars, and pâtisseries.

 Beaune, wine capital of Burgundy